-Founded in 1970, the award-winning Weald & Downland Living Museum is the leading museum of historic buildings in England, covering 40 acres on the South Downs National Park in Sussex.
-It includes 50 historic buildings dating from the thirteenth to nineteenth centuries, re-erected from their original sites in South East England together with gardens, traditional farm animals and a mill pond.
+Founded in 1970, the award-winning Weald & Downland Living Museum is a leading museum of historic buildings in England, covering 40 acres in the South Downs National Park in West Sussex.
+It includes over 50 historic buildings dating from 950AD to the nineteenth centuries, re-erected from their original sites in south east England, together with period gardens, traditional farm animals and a mill pond.

 The exhibit buildings range from a reconstruction of a Saxon hall house to working buildings of the late 19th century.
 They are complemented by a collection, located in the Downland Gridshell Building, of building fixtures and fittings such as hinges, latches and doors, as well as larger structural elements and materials used in building construction and conservation.